tysonzero/ghc-proposals/proposals/0000-record-dot-syntax.md

 The decision between `.foo` and `(.foo)` partially comes from a significant difference of perspective:

 * On the one hand, `x.foo` can be seen, as described above, as a new syntax that desugars to `getField @"foo" x`, and `(.foo)` and `(.foo.bar)` as sections of that syntax, which themselves desugar to `\x -> x.foo` and `\x -> x.foo.bar`.
 Note that this is NOT a section of `.` as a binary operator, but rather a section in the more general sense that it elides the one and only subexpression and adds an implicit lambda.
 * On the other hand, `.foo` can be seen as the more fundamental construct here, reminiscent of `#foo` from `OverloadedLabels`, and it can desugar directly to `getField @"foo"`.
-Then one can recover the rest of the syntax above by desugaring: `x.foo` to `.foo x`, and `.foo.bar` to `.bar . .foo`.
+Then one can obtain the rest of the syntax above by desugaring: `x.foo` to `.foo x`, and `.foo.bar` to `.bar . .foo`.

 Thus, it has been discussed at length whether field selection can be seen as just another section, or should be seen as something else that is not section-like.
 The `SignatureSections` and `TupleSections` extensions (especially for 3-tuples and larger) have already established that that section can be formed by various kinds of elided expressions, not just the operands of a binary operator.
 However, some would resist spreading this generalization further, and argue that `SignatureSections` and `TupleSections` are justified by looking "operator-like".
 That is, even though a single `,` in a 3-tuple and the `::` in a type annotation are not real operators, some feel that they at least look a little more like it because there is non-trivial grammar on both sides.

 Independent of this difference, there are pragmatic concerns on both sides:

 * Some consider the parentheses to be too verbose, and the extra level of parentheses a problem for readability.
-Even if one agrees that this is conceptually a section, this is the first type of section where parentheses are not actually needed for parsing, so omitting parentheses is still possible even if it loses a bit of consistency in favor of brevity.
+Even if one agrees that this is conceptually a section, this is the first type of section where parentheses are not actually needed for parsing, so omitting parentheses is still possible.
 * Some consider it acceptable (if unfortunate) that `a . b` and `a.b` have different meanings in this proposal, but believe that assigning three distinct meanings to `a . b`, `a .b`, and `a.b` is just too confusing.
-* Looking at that existing implementation of GHC, supporting `(.b)` is less changes that supporting `.b` alone.
-While the implementation complexity is not a reason for picking one over the other, the existing grammar of the compiler can give hints about what logically follows.
+However either way `(. foo)` and `(.foo)` will have to have different meanings, so no matter what it will only take a single spacing change to affect meaning.

 ### Should punning be extended to updates?